kiwi0fruit/breton/music.md

 - Govannen – Billy In The Low Ground / Blackberry Blossom 3:37 [0:44 start]
 - Govannen – Shannons 4:43 [0:36 start]
 - Govannen – Queen of the May - the Congress 3:44
+- Govannen – A Stor Mo Chroi - Farewell To Erin 6:26
 - Leahy – B Minor: Jenny's Chicken; The Glasgow Reel 3:58
 - Leahy – The Call To Dance (Westburne Reel, Andy Renwick's Ferret) 6:54
 - Leahy – Seamus 4:20